tegorman13/htw/docs/Sections/htw_gfm.md

 trained participants with either 8, 20, or 50 unique items (all receiving the same total number of training trials).
-These larger sets of unique items, combined with the fact that participants achieved near ceiling level performance by the end of training - may have made it more difficult to observe any between-group differences of training variation in their study. van Dam & Ernst (2015) ’s variability manipulation was more similar to our own, as they trained participants with either 2 or 5
+These larger sets of unique items, combined with the fact that participants achieved near ceiling level performance by the end of training, may have made it more difficult to observe any between-group differences of training variation in their study. van Dam & Ernst (2015) ’s variability manipulation was more similar to our own, as they trained participants with either 2 or 5